 A more subtle riff on the warpy, curvy Atomic style of the later mid-century movement, the Maggi is subtle yet appealing.
 It’s not the cheapest of Article’s mountain of a coffee table collection, but it’s easily one of the most interesting.
 It also happens to be made with pretty sturdy materials as well — a black vegan leather shelf, walnut wood top and powder-coated metal legs.
 It also ships with no assembly required.

 If you’ve still not come across Crate & Barrel’s attempt at selling to someone other than moms, consider yourself in the know.
 More modern and more affordable than its parent brand, CB2’s product catalogue is enormous.
-Use it as a centralized lookbook, or just pick up this stone-cement shroom table that operates indoors and out without issue.
+Use it as a centralized lookbook, or just pick up this natural table made from Canadian hemlock wood and be done with it.

 Umbra Shift Tier Coffee Table